starhopp3r/OpenVINO-18.04-Support/README.md

 # OpenVINO-18.04-Support

-Unofficial support scripts (hacks to be precise) modified by yours truly and @jameshi16
+Unofficial scripts (hacks to be precise) modified by yours truly and @jameshi16 that allow OpenVINO™ to run on Ubuntu 18.04

 ## How to use it